 1839: Joseph Bates joins William Miller’s movement, the Millerites, focusing on how the “Second Advent,” or second coming of Jesus, is near

 1844, Oct.
 22: The Great Disappointment—William Miller misinterprets prophetic statements in Daniel and Revelation, thinking Jesus would return on this date.

-1846: Joseph Bates publishes an article on biblical seventh-day Sabbath, which convicts James and Ellen White
+1846: Joseph Bates publishes an article on the biblical seventh-day Sabbath, which convicts James and Ellen White

-1849: James White beings publishing a periodical that’s now called The Adventist Review
+1849: James White begins publishing a periodical that’s now called the Adventist Review

 1851: Ellen White publishes her first book: A Sketch of the Christian Experience and Views of Ellen G. White